 As with many new technologies, manufacturer claims tend to be somewhat embellished, and we must offer a note of caution on their efficacy, as until long-term clinical evidence is gathered, little is known of any proven scientific merit and potential future complications.

 Before and After Images of Treatment With Eporex™ No-Needle Mesotherapy

-After 7 sessions of Eporex™ no-needle mesotherapy for targeted fat reduction.
+Female abdomen before and after 7 sessions of Eporex™ no-needle mesotherapy for targeted fat reduction.

-After 6 sessions of Eporex™ no-needle mesotherapy for targeted fat reduction.
+Male abdomen before and after 6 sessions of Eporex™ no-needle mesotherapy for targeted fat reduction.

 Female abdomen with stretch marks, before and after 7 sessions of Eporex™ no-needle mesotherapy.

 Photographs courtesy of Pasha Connections (UK) Ltd

 All before and after photographs are real patients, your results may differ.